MaibornWolff/dcos-opendistro/README.md

 * Upload the kibana package.
 Either
   * with minio: `dcosdev up`  (environment variables `MINIO_HOST`, `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` must be set)
   * with S3: `dcosdev release 0 <bucket-name>`.
-* Add repo-file to your clusters package repositories (e.g. for S3: `dcos package repo add opendistro--index=0 https://<bucket-name>.s3.amazonaws.com/packages/opendistro-kibana/0.1.0-1.2.0/opendistro-kibana-repo.json`)
+* Add repo-file to your clusters package repositories (e.g. for S3: `dcos package repo add opendistro --index=0 https://<bucket-name>.s3.amazonaws.com/packages/opendistro-kibana/0.1.0-1.2.0/opendistro-kibana-repo.json`)
 * Create secrets with username and password to use for authentication against elasticsearch.
 * Prepare `options.json` (see example in `example/options-kibana.json`)
 * Install package with your `options.json`